Busulfan: Medical uses

-Availability
+Busulfan was formerly used as a palliative treatment for chronic myeloid leukemia (CML).
+Its role in the routine treatment of CML declined following the introduction for tyrosine kinase inhibitors, beginning with imatinib in 2001.
+Current CML treatment is based primarily on tyrosine kinase inhibitors, while busulfan remains in use mainly as part of conditioning regimens before hematopoietic stem-cell transplantation.

+Available forms

+The intravenous formulation, marketed as Busulfex, received approval from the United States Food and Drug Administration (FDA) in 1999 for use with cyclophosphamide as a conditioning regimen before allogeneic hematopoietic progenitor cell transplantation in patients with chronic myeloid leukemia (CML).
+It had received orphan-drug designation for preparative therapy associated with bone-marrow transplantation in 1994.

 Myleran is supplied in white film coated tablets with 2 mg of busulfan per tablet.
 After 2002, a great interest has appeared for intravenous presentations of busulfan.
 Busulfex is supplied as an intravenous solution with 6 mg/ml busulfan.
 Busulfex has proved equally effective as oral busulfan, with presumedly less toxic side effects.
 Pharmacokinetic and dynamic studies support this use, that has prompted its usage in transplantation regimes, particularly in frail patients.
 Fludarabine + busulfan is a typical example of this use.

+Busulfan is used as an adjunct therapy with cyclophosphamide or other chemotherapeutic agents for conditioning prior to bone marrow transplantation.
+In adults and children >34 kg, intravenous (IV) busulfan (Bulsulfex) is commonly dosed at 3.2 mg/kg/day administered every six hours (4 times daily) or 24 hours (once daily).
+Once daily dosing is commonly administered over 3 hours while four times daily is commonly administered over two hours.
+Both IV and oral formulations require prophylactic antiemetic agents administered prior to the busulfan dose and scheduled antiemetics administered thereafter.
+Oral bioavailability of busulfan shows a large interindividual variation.
+Taking busulfan on an empty stomach is recommended to reduce the risk of nausea and emesis.

 Side effects

 Toxicity may include interstitial pulmonary fibrosis ("busulfan lung"), hyperpigmentation, seizures, hepatic veno-occlusive disease (VOD) or sinusoidal obstruction syndrome (SOS), emesis, and wasting syndrome.
 Busulfan also induces impotence in males (kills germ cells), thrombocytopenia, a condition of lowered blood platelet count and activity, and sometimes medullary aplasia.
 Seizures and VOD are serious concerns with busulfan therapy and prophylaxis is often utilized to avoid these effects.
 Hepatic VOD is a dose-limiting toxicity.
 Symptoms of VOD include weight gain, elevated bilirubin, painful hepatomegaly, and edema.
 The reason busulfan causes VOD is mostly unknown and can be deadly.
 Ursodiol may be considered for prophylaxis of veno-occlusive disease.

 Antiemetics are often administered prior to busulfan to prevent vomiting (emesis).

 Phenytoin may be used concurrently to prevent the seizures.
-Levetiracetam, has shown efficacy for the prophylaxis against busulfan-induced seizures.
+Levetiracetam has shown efficacy for prophylaxis against busulfan-induced seizures.
 Benzodiazepines can also be used for busulfan-induced seizures.

 Busulfan is listed by the IARC as a Group 1 carcinogen.